bretth/sera/README.rst

 - watchers can only receive commands from known clients
 - the boto3 library uses verified ssl encryption over the top of the nacl encryption
 - AWS SQS is limited to 256KB message size
-- watcher aws keypair can only receive and send messages to knowable queues.
+- watcher aws keypair cannot delete messages, list or create queues.

 Credits